blindreviewgtdxjnsd/gpex_cvpr2023/PaperResults/MiniImagenet/README.md

 We excluded those labels when training the classifier.

-Becuase of the rebuttal time limit **GPEX was trained only for 2 epochs***, but according to the this even after 2 epochs of training GPEX, the GPs are highly correlated with ANN (coef around 80).
+Becuase of the rebuttal time limit **GPEX was trained only for 2 epochs**, but according to the below figure even after 2 epochs of training GPEX, the GPs are highly correlated with ANN (coef around 80).

 <img src="GP_vs_ANN_scatter.png" width="400">

 To run the demo, please do the following: